The Plutonium Files: Subjects

 The government covered up most of these radiation mishaps until 1993, when President Bill Clinton ordered a change of policy and federal agencies then made available records dealing with human radiation experiments, as a result of Welsome's work.
 The resulting investigation was undertaken by the President's Advisory Committee on Human Radiation Experiments, and it uncovered much of the material included in Welsome's book.
 The committee issued a controversial 1995 report which said that "wrongs were committed" but it did not condemn those who perpetrated them.
-The final report came out on October 3, 1995, the same day as the verdict in the O.J.
-Simpson case, when much of the media's attention was directed elsewhere.
+Following the report, Clinton declared that the experiments, "failed both the test of our national values and the test of humanity".
+Two hours afterward, the verdict in the O.J.
+Simpson case was issued, and much of the media's attention was directed elsewhere.

-In their report, the committee explicitly states their decision to focus on "representative case studies reflecting eight different categories of experiments," a choice that suggests an orchestrated effort to shape the public perception of the experiments without presenting the full scope of individual experiences.
-Furthermore, claims that confirmed "the federal government[s] sponsor[ing] of several thousand human radiation experiments" were followed by the implication that these atrocities were committed out of a greater obligation.
-The statement, "in the great majority of cases, the experiments were conducted to advance biomedical science" is a direct example of discrete indoctrination by use of dialogism.
-By opting for a controlled narrative, this report raises questions about the extent to which the historical record has been influenced by the very entities responsible for the experiments.

 Jonathan D. Moreno was a senior staff member of the committee.
 He wrote the 1999 book Undue Risk: Secret State Experiments on Humans, which covers some of the same ground as The Plutonium Files.